pluralsight/guides/in-review/swift/creating-ios-rich-push-notifications/article.md

 ## Displaying push notifications

-> NB: Your notifications interface should feel like natural extension of your containing app!
+> Your notifications interface should feel like natural extension of your containing app!

 A very important step for sending media attachment is the `mutable-content` key in the push payload from the server.
 So let's take a look at this example payload.